magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41550-->

-*  Product URL rewrites for a specific website in a multisite deployment are now generated as expected after products are assigned to a website by bulk update.
+*  Product URL rewrites for a specific website in a multi-site deployment are now generated as expected after products are assigned to a website by bulk update.

 <!--- MC-40780-->